Streampunk/arachnid/README.md

 Recent refactorings have introduced the means to collect together related flows for essence, such as synchronized audio and video, into _logical cable_ groupings, which have shared back pressure.
 A means to use arachnid to transport all of the elementary flows contained within logical cable will be designed and provided.
 Flows on cables may be bidirectional.
 This will enable interconnection of related flows across a workflow that is deployed to a cluster of computers.

+### Intermediate agent hubs

+Investigation will be carried out of the use of _intermediate agent hubs_ that can receive push streams and allow them to be pulled, creating transport services that work and scale like the web, requiring minimal firewall configuration.

 ## License

 This specification is released under the Apache 2.0 license.
-Copyright 2016 Streampunk Media Ltd.
+Copyright 2017 Streampunk Media Ltd.